aloomdar/aloomdar/README.md

 - 👋 Hi, I’m @aloomdar
-- 👀 I’m interested in making video games using C++
+- 👀 I’m interested in advancing my skills in software engineering
 - 🌱 I’m currently a student at New Jersey Institute of Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to get an internship/part-time job in software engineering to gain real world experience in the field
-- 📫 How to reach me ...
+- 📫 How to reach me:
+  EMAIL- aqanoongo@gmail.com

 <!---
 aloomdar/aloomdar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.